Profile live Azure web apps with Application Insights

-Currently you can enable profiler on at most 4 Azure Web Apps and deployment slots running on the same service plan.
-If you see the profiler web job reporting too many active profiling sessions, you need to move some Web Apps to a different service plan.
+Currently, you can enable profiler on a maximum of four Azure web apps and deployment slots that are running in the same service plan.
+If the profiler web job is reporting too many active profiling sessions, move some web apps to a different service plan.

-How can I know whether Application Insights profiler is running?
+How do I determine whether Application Insights Profiler is running?

-The profiler runs as a continuous web job in Web App.
-You can open the Web App resource in https://portal.azure.com and check "ApplicationInsightsProfiler" status in the WebJobs blade.
-If it isn't running, open Logs to find out more.
+The profiler runs as a continuous web job in the web app.
+You can open the web app resource in the Azure portal.
+In the WebJobs pane, check the status of ApplicationInsightsProfiler.
+If it isn't running, open Logs to get more information.

-Here are a few things you can check.
+Here are a few things that you can check:

-- Make sure your Web App Service Plan is Basic tier and above.
+- Make sure that your web app service plan is Basic tier or above.

-- Make sure your Web App has Application Insights SDK 2.2 Beta and above enabled.
+- Make sure that your web app has Application Insights SDK 2.2 Beta or later enabled.

-- Make sure your Web App has the APPINSIGHTS_INSTRUMENTATIONKEY setting with the same instrumentation key used by Application Insights SDK.
+- Make sure that your web app has the APPINSIGHTS_INSTRUMENTATIONKEY setting configured with the same instrumentation key that's used by the Application Insights SDK.

-- Make sure your Web App is running on .Net Framework 4.6.
+- Make sure that your web app is running on .NET Framework 4.6.

-- If it's an ASP.NET Core application, please also check the required dependencies.
+- If your web app is an ASP.NET Core application, check the required dependencies.

-After the profiler is started, there is a short warm-up period when the profiler actively collects several performance traces.
+After the profiler is started, there is a short warmup period during which the profiler actively collects several performance traces.
 After that, the profiler collects performance traces for two minutes in every hour.

 I was using Azure Service Profiler.
 What happened to it?

-When you enable Application Insights Profiler, Azure Service Profiler agent is disabled.
+When you enable Application Insights Profiler, the Azure Service Profiler agent is disabled.

 Double counting in parallel threads

-In some cases the total time metric in the stack viewer is more than the actual duration of the request.
+In some cases, the total time metric in the stack viewer is more than the duration of the request.

-This can happen when there are two or more threads associated with a request, operating in parallel.
-The total thread time is then more than the elapsed time.
-In many cases one thread may be waiting on the other to complete.
-The viewer tries to detect this and omit the uninteresting wait, but errs on the side of showing too much rather than omitting what may be critical information.
+This might occur when there are two or more threads associated with a request, and they are operating in parallel.
+In that case, the total thread time is more than the elapsed time.
+One thread might be waiting on the other to be completed.
+The viewer tries to detect this and omits the uninteresting wait, but it errs on the side of showing too much rather than omitting what might be critical information.

-When you see parallel threads in your traces, you need to determine which threads are waiting so you can determine the critical path for the request.
+When you see parallel threads in your traces, determine which threads are waiting so you can determine the critical path for the request.
 In most cases, the thread that quickly goes into a wait state is simply waiting on the other threads.
-Concentrate on the others and ignore the time in the waiting threads.
+Concentrate on the other threads and ignore the time in the waiting threads.